xitop/edzed/docs/simulation.rst

   Each block has exactly one output value of any type.

   A special :const:`UNDEF` value is assigned to newly created blocks.

+  .. data:: UNDEF

-  It is an error, if :const:`UNDEF` value appears on block's output after the circuit initialization.
+    A constant representing an undefined output.
+All other output values are valid, including ``None``.
+It is an error, if ``edzed.UNDEF`` value appears on block's output after the circuit initialization.

 .. attribute:: Block.x_anyname
 .. attribute:: Block.X_ANYNAME

   (with any arbitrary name) Reserved for application data, ignored by ``edzed``.
   See: :class:`Block`.

-.. data:: UNDEF

-  A constant representing undefined value.
-All other output values are valid, including ``None``.

 Inspecting SBlocks